skyros/final-project-copy/README.md

 - Use of Luigi/CLI Parameters to give this project more of a 'tool' feeling.
 - Expanding on the `Salter` class as a quick way to generate salted outputs tied to a given metric (eg date/time).
 - Finding ways to generalize/restructure the existing Luigi tasks for different data source inputs.
+- Do more with the living data aspect of the project.

 ## Conclusion/Acknowledgements